Legolas-2025/esp32-electricity-price-ticker/README.md

 - Ensure ESP32 and Home Assistant are on same network
 - Check firewall settings on both devices
 - Try using device IP address instead of hostname
-- Verify API encryption key matches exactly
+- Verify API encryption key matches line 29 of YAML
 - Restart ESP32 and Home Assistant

 #### 4. Version 2.3.5: ESPHome Version Error